sony/esstra/core/README.md

 The generated binary file `helloworld` has metadata embedded by ESSTRA Core.

-Use [ESSTRA Utility](../util/README.md) a to access metadata embedded in binary files.
+Use [ESSTRA Utility](../util/README.md) to access metadata embedded in binary files.

 Note that this does not affect the behavior of the binary file itself.